Chronology

 1984

 Returns to New York part-time to live and work on E. 29th Street.
-The east wall has a Formica surface that he can draw on or tape things to, and it has windows along the north and south.
+The east wall has a Formica surface to which he can draw on or tape items.
 Big paintings are difficult to fit in the elevator.
 Paints an image of Swiss cheese on elevator doors.
+Commissioned to create a mural for the lobby of the Equitable Tower in midtown Manhattan.

 Spring 1984